PI Support and Resources

 Meet and connect

-ImmUnity Canada hosts bi-weekly virtual patient meetups.
+ImmUnity Canada hosts bi-monthly virtual patient meetups.
 It is a great opportunity to connect with other PI patients and supporters to learn, laugh, and share tips and advice.

 Before the COVID-19 pandemic, we hosted monthly in-person meetups.
 We hope that we can safely resume these face-to-face gatherings soon.

 Our Peer Support Program offers one-on-one support for people affected by primary immunodeficiency.
 In the Peer Support Program, you can connect with a trained volunteer with a similar shared experience of PI.
-It is also an excellent program for people interested in helping others by volunteering as a trained peer support coach!
+It is also an excellent program for people interested in helping others by volunteering as a 1:1 CommUnity Mentor

 Learn and share